nongrata081/ai-ideas/readme/ideas/generate-sites/generate-sites.md

 A CMS might not be needed as content would be edited from .md files in a repo.

+Imagine Nextra site but with a UI built with MUI (?).

 ## Types of sites

 - e-commerce